 “If someone in your immediate family has the condition the chances of you also having the condition are significantly increased to 1 in 10,” says Sarah.
 Your immediate family includes your parents, children, or siblings.

 What are the symptoms?

 Symptoms can vary widely from person to person, from very mild to severe.

-Some common symptoms of coeliac disease in adults and older children include bloating, diarrhoea, nausea, wind, constipation, tiredness, mouth ulcers, sudden or unexpected weight loss (but not in all cases), hair loss and anaemia.
+Some common symptoms of coeliac disease in adults and older children include bloating, diarrhoea, nausea, wind, constipation, tiredness and sudden or unexpected weight loss (but not in all cases).

 In younger children and babies, symptoms include failure to thrive, diarrhoea, muscle wasting, poor appetite, lethargy and behavioural change.

 How do you get diagnosed?

 If you suspect you or your child has coeliac disease, it is important that you discuss your concerns with your GP.

 Sarah says: "The first stage of getting diagnosed is a simple blood test to check for antibodies which can indicate coeliac disease.

 "If there's clinical suspicion of coeliac disease, your GP will then refer you for an endoscopy with biopsy.
 This is a simple procedure which looks for damage in the gut typical of coeliac disease.